khunvannjame/Advent-of-Cyber/Advent_of_Cyber_2025/Day04/AI_in_Security_old_sAInt_nick.md

 # Machine : AI in Security old sAInt nick

+# Concept
+* AI and LLMs in cybersecurity
 # Method of solve
 * open the AttackBox's Firefox browser and navigate to the `http://<MACHINE_IP>` webpage
 ## Q1 - Complete the AI showcase by progressing through all of the stages.
 What is the flag presented to you?